blockoptions/blockoptions/whitepaper/whitepaper.md

  - The start price will be delayed in 1min.
  - Traders have to open ETH wallet to send ETH to smart contract, not very user friendly
- - Expiry price is not exactly e.g 2 Min. later price, the perdition is not traders wanted.
+ - Expiry time is not exactly e.g 2 Min. later time, the perdition is not traders wanted.